 New York State Education Department offers information about education areas, standards and curriculum, assessments, certification and licensing, school business, and data and reporting.

 This website provides access to New York State Government Agencies, the State Legislature and the Judiciary.
 Helpful information includes a phone directory of government offices.

-The website of the Public Broadcasting Station offers an assortment of topics from which to choose including: Child Development, Education, Food & Fitness, Fun & Games, and Issues & Advice.
+The website of the Public Broadcasting Station offers an assortment of topics including age-by-age tips, activities and articles.

-Features information on a variety of topics including: Books & Reading, Child Development, School Help, Activities, and Parent Guides.
+Features information on a variety of topics including: Books Lists & Reading, School Success, Activities & Printables and more.

 The website of the National Center for Infants, Toddlers and Families has information for professionals and for parents.
 Professional information includes programs and services, a bookstore, National Training Institute, newsroom and sponsorship opportunities.
 Parent section includes information on play, beginning literacy, bookstore and child development, including a special section on the development of the brain.